Purification, characterization and bioactivities of polysaccharides from Pleurotus ferulae†

-Pleurotus ferulae is an edible mushroom and has been used in Uygur medicine for a long history.
-In this study, we purified the polysaccharides from P. ferulae (PFPS) and investigated its structural characteristics.
-We obtained the homogenous PFPS with around 1600 kD of molecular weight and prominent characteristic polysaccharide groups, which mainly contained glucose (97%), followed by mannose and galactose (3%).
+Pleurotus ferulae is an edible mushroom and has been used in Uygur medicine for a long time.
+In this study, we purified polysaccharides from P. ferulae (PFPS) and investigated its structural characteristics.
+We obtained a homogeneous PFPS with a molecular weight of around 1600 kDa and prominent characteristic polysaccharide groups, which mainly contained glucose (97%), followed by mannose and galactose (3%).
 Both 1H and 13C NMR spectra indicated that PFPS contained both α- and β-anomeric configurations.
-Atomic force microscopy and Congo red-staining data further suggested that PFPS was belonged to linear branched structure that existed in flexible single chains at low concentration and could form aggregates such as triple-helical structure at high concentration.
-Moreover, PFPS promoted maturation of dendritic cells through TLR4 mediated signaling pathway, which characterized by the increased expressions of CD40, CD86, IL-12 and TNF-α and the decreased endocytosis.
-The results suggest that PFPS have the immunoregulatory activity.
+Atomic force microscopy and Congo red-staining data further suggested that PFPS belonged to a linear branched structure that existed in flexible single chains at low concentrations and could form aggregates such as a triple-helical structure at high concentrations.
+Moreover, PFPS promoted the maturation of dendritic cells through a TLR4 mediated signaling pathway, which is characterized by the increased expressions of CD40, CD86, IL-12 and TNF-α and the decreased endocytosis.
+The results suggest that PFPS has immunoregulatory activities.